 About the Course Directors

-Dr. Diana Bowser has her primary academic appointment at Brandeis University as an associate professor and is the Course Director for Global Executive Courses within the International Health Systems Program.
-She has 19 years of experience in health system analysis related to health economics, health policy, and using econometric methods to evaluate health system changes in Latin America, Africa, and the United States.
+Dr. Diana Bowser has her primary academic appointment at Brandeis University as an associate professor and is an adjunct associate professor at the Harvard T.H.
+Chan School of Public Health where she is the Course Director for Global Executive Courses within the International Health Systems Program.
+She has 20 years of experience in health system analysis related to health economics, health policy, and using econometric methods to evaluate health system changes in Latin America, Africa, and the United States.
+She has collaborated with Dr. Bossert on both research and training programs about decentralization.
 She has provided technical assistance and conducted research with funding from USAID, DFID, WHO, the Global Fund, Save the Children, Bill and Melinda Gates Foundation, IADB, NIH, and the World Bank.
 She has worked closely with the following governments on these policy issues: Nigeria, Rwanda, Ethiopia, Ghana, Namibia, Swaziland, El Salvador, Nicaragua, Honduras, Belize, Saint Lucia, Dominica, Ukraine, Kosovo, Bangladesh, and Malaysia.